hussainahmd/Simpletron/README.md

 This repo contains the implementation of Simpletron with GUI using javaFX.
 It loads a text file containing instructions to be executed.
 The list of instructions is listed below.

+You can either execute the progam in one go or execute it instruction by instruction.

 • How to run?